 First, because of their structure, online lenders are better suited to offering personal loans than banks are.
 “To lenders, personal loans are the riskiest loans we do,” says Dallas.
 Meanwhile, banks are risk-averse (or should be, anyway), and unsecured personal loans don’t provide them the same kind of recourse that secured loans do — you don’t have to put up collateral for an unsecured loan, for example.
-“A bank has directors and board members, and they have very strict guidelines that they cannot change,” adds Snowe Saxman, a success, wealth, and women’s expert at a Florida-based credit counselor.
-“Online lenders are self-regulated, and their processes can be simpler.”
+“A bank has directors and board members, and they have very strict guidelines that they cannot change,” says Snowe Saxman, a success, wealth, and women’s expert at a Florida-based credit counselor.
+By comparison, online lenders are often self-regulated, she adds, which could mean a simpler approval process.
 That means getting approved for a loan — and getting that money in your bank account — can happen a lot faster with an online lender (we’re talking hours and days, as opposed to weeks).

 Online lenders are also widely available.
 Even though credit unions have more flexibility than banks, they are often region- or industry-specific, and we only wanted to recommend lenders available in at least 40 states.